JARVIS1310/updtcar/README.md

 ## About the Project

-BMW M4 Landing Page is a visually striking automotive showcase designed to highlight performance, luxury, and design precision.

-The goal of this project is to:

-* Simulate a real-world premium car brand landing page
-* Demonstrate strong frontend development fundamentals
-* Showcase responsive UI architecture
-* Present clean typography and spacing principles
-* Deliver immersive scroll-based storytelling

-The layout is crafted to provide a premium digital experience across desktop, tablet, and mobile devices.
+I made this project to practice frontend development and try building something that actually looks good.

+The idea was simple — take a car I think looks amazing (the BMW M4) and try to build a page around it that feels premium.
+I focused a lot on layout, spacing, and making it work on mobile too since that was something I was still getting comfortable with.

+It's not perfect but I learned a lot building it.

 ---

 ## Features

-* Elegant Hero Section with performance emphasis
+* Hero section with the car front and center
-* Interior Design Highlight Section
+* Interior and exterior highlight sections
-* Exterior Design Showcase
-* Feature Callout Cards (Headlights, Tires, Curved Display)
-* Smooth Section Transitions
+* Feature cards (headlights, tires, curved display)
-* Responsive Mobile-First Layout
+* Responsive on mobile and desktop
-* Clean and Modern UI Design
+* Smooth layout and clean design
-* Optimized Structure for Fast Loading

 ---

 ## Tech Stack

-* **Frontend:** HTML5
+* HTML5
-* **Styling:** CSS3 (Flexbox & Grid)
+* CSS3 (Flexbox and Grid)
-* **Interactivity:** Vanilla JavaScript
+* Vanilla JavaScript
-* **Deployment:** GitHub Pages
+* Deployed on GitHub Pages
-* **Design Approach:** Mobile-first responsive design

 ---